jpllosa/practice/README.txt

 lastly git push <URL>
-you can <URL> by copy and paste from github.com clone url option how do you the issue thing in git?
+you can <URL> by copy and paste from github.com clone url option how do you the issue thing in git? start an issue via github.com close an by adding "Closes #<issue number>" in the commit message.